Skip to main content

 Resources

-All ResourcesCopyright vs DocumentationAudio FingerprintingContent ID DisputesAI Music DisclosureProve Creation DateVerify CertificateFile a Claim
+All ResourcesCopyright vs DocumentationAudio FingerprintingContent ID DisputesAI Music DisclosureProve Creation DateDemo CertificateVerify CertificateFile a Claim

 Company

-New verified accounts receive 2 bonus credits after completing identity verification and creating a workspace.
-Offer limited to one per user.
-Credits are non-transferable and have no cash value.
+New accounts receive 1 free credit upon signup.
+Complete KYC verification for 2 additional credits.
+Credits are non-transferable, have no cash value, and are limited to one set per user.
 Audiverify reserves the right to modify or discontinue this offer at any time.

 Audiverify provides documentation and record verification only.
 Audiverify does not grant licenses, clear rights, verify ownership, or provide legal advice.